#WHAT MURDA?!?!

 “I had a letter myself, from Lady Erridge,” she told him, in exchange.
 “Though she misses us all, she was overjoyed to be home.
 They are already planning the wedding—and it sounds as if, for your involvement, the Bann himself would have you be a guest of honour.”

 Funny he should ask.
 “This morning.
 She must have the sent the letter hours after she arrived.
 Thallia is well, as are the other mages.
 They have not lost as many as she feared, though the losses they did have still pain her, of course.
-There will be a time of mourning, she said, before the rebuilding efforts begin.”
+There will be a period of mourning, she said, before the rebuilding efforts begin.”

 “She knows she may call on us, if she needs help.”